Spruneda134/Spruneda134/README.md

 - Full-stack projects (frontend + backend + database)
 - Experiments with auth, real-time features, and performance
 - Practice repos as I refine architecture and patterns

-If a repo is pinned, it’s something I’m comfortable showing as an example of how I work.

 ---